LOCODOC BELL ARMATURE (CORELESS) MOTORS:

 The 1220 was used in several of the small PFM HO and HOn3 shays such as the Herrington, MichCal#2 and others where the motor was concealed in the tender and the drive to the cylinders was under the cab deck.
 It was also used in the first run Key C-18 #318 and the C-19 #346 where it was just barely powerful enough.

-REPAIRS; I have developed the tools, holders and techniques to repair these motors.
+REPAIRS; I have developed the tools, holders and techniques to disassemble, repair and properly lubricate these motors.
 If you have problems Email me for advise in your specific case.
-I also have fully reconditioned and guaranteed motors for sale
+I also have fully reconditioned and guaranteed motors for sale.

 Go to ORDER FORM